Visiting the Alhambra in Granada is a very special experience.

 How much does it cost to visit the Alhambra?

-In 2022, a general admission ticket for the Alhambra cost €14.
-If you wanted to visit the Generalife and gardens only, this cost €7.
+In December 2022, a general admission ticket for the Alhambra costs €14.
+If you want to visit the Generalife and gardens only, this costs €7.

-A night visit to the Nasrid Palaces cost €8 (gardens and Generalife €5).
+A night visit to the Nasrid Palaces costs €8 (gardens and Generalife €5).

 Can you bring a backpack inside the Alhambra?